 Keep it Clean

 Immediately wiping up spills and splashes with a moistened cloth obviously keeps furniture clean; but more importantly, you can easily avoid burdensome cleaning and finish abuse by not allowing the spill to set up and harden.
 For most routine cleaning, a soft damp cloth (without dish soap) will do the trick.
-The use of well-formulated cleaning products (such as Milsek, more than 100 years in business) without abrasives can be effective for those tougher cleaning tasks.
+The use of well-formulated cleaning products (such as Bees Wax and Milsek, more than 100 years in business) without abrasives can be effective for those tougher cleaning tasks.
 Remember that it is important to frequently refold to a clean side as the cloth becomes dirty.
-A soiled, damp cloth can redeposit soil on the finish.
+A soiled, damp cloth can redeposit dust and soil on the finish.

 Humidity